Bin-Huang/prray/README.md

 If you want a good promise implementation, this is bluebird.

-If you want to handle asynchronous batch operations on data, prray is a option for you.
+If you want to handle asynchronous batch operations on data(array), prray is an option for you.

 ## Installation